maxtkc/mos-herb-site/about.md

 I also teach herb classes and [herbal immersion programs](https://mokatzchristy.com/immersions.html) at over 50 sites in New England – email me at mo (at) mokatzchristy.com if you’d like me to teach for your local organization!

 ### Why gut health?
+While I support clients with all conditions, my practice focuses primarily on gut health.

 The gut is an ecosystem.
 We are living through deep ecosystem dysregulation on a global scale.
 Naturally, impacts ripple across the smaller ecosystems within our own bodies.
 Trauma shows up in many places in the body, and **I work with clients whose trauma is showing up specifically in the gut** to move, heal, and regulate so that we can show up fully embodied for our work in this world.

 **One reason I love the gut is its capacity for change.** The epithelial cells lining the small intestine are fully replaced every 3-5 days!
 We can use herbs as topical remedies on our internal “skin” to affect changes even with compounds we can’t absorb into our bloodstream.
 Thus, tea is essentially a gut bath!